 - Ginger – it helps to decrease inflammation and improves liver enzymes profile4.

-- Spinach, kale and other leafy greens – Leafy greens, in general, promote liver health5.
+- Spinach, kale, and other leafy greens – Leafy greens, in general, promote liver health5.

 Green juice benefits your heart

 Consuming green juices has been proven to benefit heart health by reducing some of the risk factors for heart disease.
 This includes reducing inflammation in the body.
 Remember that the anti-inflammatory process of the body lies at the root of a healthy heart, so this is one very good benefit you can enjoy.

 One of the risk factors for heart disease is an unhealthy diet which is highly processed and lacks important nutrients and antioxidants.